IMI-eRnD-Be/wasm-run/README.md

  *  You can add commands to the CLI by adding variants in the `enum`.
  *  You can add parameters to the `Build` and `Serve` commands by overriding them.
 Please check the documentation on the macro `main`.
+ *  If you run `cargo run -- serve --profiling`, the WASM will be optimized.

 License: MIT OR Apache-2.0